 Simple reconfiguration of the distribution circuit Screen A: Penetration Test

-Where 12 months of line section minimum load data is available, can be calculated, can be estimated from existing data, or determined from a power flow model, is the aggregate Generating Facility capacity on the Line Section less than 100% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the Generating Facility?
+Where 12 months of line section minimum load data is available, can be calculated, can be estimated from existing data, or determined from a power flow model, is the aggregate Export Capacity on the Line Section less than 100% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the Facility?
+Facilities with no Export Capacity (i.e. Non-Exporting systems) skip this screen.

 < If yes (pass), continue to Screen B.